 Buckingham gained Fairtrade Town Status on 15th September 2007.
 A steering group organises awareness events and promotional materials.

 The aim is to support people in the poorest countries, ensuring that those who make or grow the products we buy, are able to enjoy the fruits of their labour.
-This means:

 - A guaranteed fair price